 The future is now

-The premier UX of the last half-century just got a little better: With
+The premier UX of the 21st century just got a little better: With

 you can now view very, very reasonable approximations

 of pictures and animations without leaving the comfort of your

 favorite terminal emulator.
 The power of ANSI X3.64 compels you!

 - Supports most popular image formats, including animated GIFs.